-- Often exploited by Revan in Knights of the Old Republic.
+- Often exploited by Revan.
 If you don't have a high enough skill to hack through the door lock, there's usually the option of just destroying the door or a section of the wall next to it.

 - The Big Bad of Second Sight eventually hides himself in a room behind a large pane of glass which, apparently, is immune to not only bullets but all of your various psychic powers.
 Too bad for him the frame is ordinary metal.